MacroMan/PHPTerminalHelper/README.md

 @licence GNU GENERAL PUBLIC LICENSE v2 - See LICENSE

 @usage - Include the class in your script.
-Create a new instance to start the progress bar and call update(); to update it.
+Create a new instance and call the methods to send the commands to the terminal window.

 @example
 ```php